Leaving an Abusive Relationship with No Money

 Were you overcome by feelings of loneliness?

-This time around make sure that you have a plan that will prevent this from happening again.
+This time around, make sure that you have a plan that will prevent this from happening again.

-You could include some of the following in your new life to ensure that you do not go back to what broke you.
+You could include some of the following in your new life to ensure that you do not go back to what broke you:

-Start planning activities now, if possible, as this will make the transition easier.
-Once you leave your abusive partner you can consider doing some of the following activities as a way of ensuring that you maintain your no-contact policy;
+Once you leave your abusive partner, you can consider doing some of the following activities as a way of ensuring that you maintain your no-contact policy:

 - Keep busy and change your schedule so that you create different routines for yourself that are not filled with reminders of your ex.

-- Plan to go on holiday if you have the finances available where you will be able to rest and get away from your usual routine and reminders.
+- Plan to go on holiday if you have the finances available, where you will be able to rest and get away from your usual routine and reminders.
 This will limit any temptation to contact your ex-narcissistic partner.

 - Find hobbies that you are interested in but have never had the opportunity to participate in.